WallStFam/gas-optimization/Article.md

 ## 5. Merkle Tree for whitelists

-In a previous chapter "Use mappings instead of arrays" we presented examples of contracts that implement whitelisting.
+In a previous section "Use mappings instead of arrays" we presented examples of contracts that implement whitelisting.

 Those examples used either an array or mapping to store the whitelisted addresses.
 Although using a mapping was cheaper than using an array, it can still be a very expensive solution if you plan to have let's say a 1000 whitelisted users.